ayaseCorporation/WassermannWolfMethod/PACKAGES.md

 -rw-r--r--  1 yamada  staff   14824  9  8 18:03 SCHOTTextracted.AGF
 ```

 AGF files can be downloaded from each glass manufacturers.
 These two files are only for demonstration.
-"SCHOTTextracted.AGF" file is extracted from SCHOTT.AGF because the original file are very big.
+"SCHOTTextracted.AGF" file is extracted from SCHOTT.AGF because the original file is very big.

 ## To show symbol descriptions in a package